imixs/imixs-adapters/imixs-adapters-documents/README.md

 See details about the different parsers below.

+## Searching Documents

+Imixs-Documents provide the feature to search also for the content of parsed documents.
+To activate this feature, the item 'dms' must be included into the lucene fulltext index.
+You can add the attribute to the lucene configuration in the imixs.properties file:

+	lucence.fulltextFieldList=.....,dms

+# How to Install

 To include the imixs-adapters-documents plugins the following jar file must be part of the EJB module: